arungudelli/angularjswiki/content/angular/angular-date-pipe-formatting-date-times-in-angular-with-examples/index.md

 ## How to display UTC date time in angular using date pipe

-To display UTC date and time in Angular we have to pass timezone paramters as 'UTC' or timezone offset as '+0000' as shown below
+To display UTC date and time in Angular we have to pass timezone parameters as 'UTC' or timezone offset as '+0000' as shown below

 ```
 Today is {{todayDate | date:'short':'UTC'}}